matchID-project/matchID-project.github.io/tutorial.md

 Create a new recipe :
 <img src="assets/images/frontend-new-recipe.png" alt="matchID projects view">

-A default recipe is created with no valid dataset, just replace it with the uploaded dataset, `deaths_txt_gz`:
+A default recipe is created with no valid dataset, just replace it with the uploaded dataset, `deaths_txt_gz` - as this can be done now, we already figure out we have a `death` dataset we'll configure after finishing the recipe.
 ```
 recipes:
   dataprep_deaths:
-    input: deaths_txt_gz
+    input: deaths_txt_gz      # <==== necessary to change to continue
-    output: replace_output
-    steps:
+                              # there are advanced usage of dataset, such as filtered dataset
+                              # which can be useful especially if you want more representative data
+                              # for example:
+                              # input:
+                              #   dataset: deaths_txt_gz
+                              #   filter: filtering_recipe # where filtering_recipe could be for example a random filtering
+    output: deaths            # to be configured after the recipe
+    test_chunk_size: 100      # optional : by default, the data display is only a chunk of 30 rows;
+                              # the more you get, the longer you'll wait, but more data will me more representative for building the recipe
+    threads: 3                # optional, default: 2 - numbers of threads to proceed when running the recipe (not applied while testing)
+    steps:                    # this is the beginning of the recipe
       - eval:
           - new_col: sha1(row)
 ```